 Cornish Summer at Cornish gives students the opportunity to create artwork, work with talented faculty, make friends and get a true taste of college life.
 Cornish has a uniquely urban location in downtown Seattle that brings with it a responsibility to create a safe environment for all summer students.
 We take that responsibility very seriously.

 Cornish Summer at Cornish are oriented toward creative, focused, independent young people.
 Students must take initiative both in and outside of the classroom, and attendance in all classes is critical to the successful completion of the program.
 While supervision will be firmly in place, parents and students seeking a highly sheltered environment should consider this program carefully before applying.

-Student Supervision in the Classroom
+Student Supervision In & Out of the Classroom

-While most learning will take place in the Cornish studios, the College believes in the importance of experiential education and some faculty may have their students working in the urban environment taking photographs, drawing, and gathering inspiration.
-In these instances, they will be accompanied by the faculty member or traveling in small groups.
+While most learning will take place in studios on the Cornish campus, the College believes in the importance of experiential education.
+Some faculty may have students working in the urban environment taking photographs, drawing, and gathering inspiration.
+In these instances, students will be accompanied by faculty members and/or be traveling in small groups.